6-Data Visualization with ggplot2

 2.3.
 Line Charts

-Using piping, create a new variable, meanRatingByYear
+Using piping, create a new object, meanRatingByYear

 • base data: chocolateData